Here’s A Delicious German Butter Cake Recipe That Is Easy To Make!

 - 1 teaspoon vanilla extract

-- 1 pinch of salt
+- a pinch of salt

-- 1/2 cup butter, room temperature
+- 1/3 cup butter, room temperature

-- 1 medium-sized egg
+- 1 medium-sized egg, room temperature

-- 1/2 cup butter, cold
+- 1/4 cup butter, cold

-- 1/2 cup white sugar
+- 1/4 cup granulated sugar

-- 3/4 cup sliced almonds
+- 1 cup sliced almonds

 - Warm up the milk in the microwave or on the stove.
 It should be slightly warm, not hot or boiling!

-- Put the flour into a large mixing bowl and add the dry yeast (if applicable).
+- Put the flour into a large mixing bowl and add the instant dry yeast (check packaging instructions to make sure it doesn't have to be dissolved in water or milk first).
 Sprinkle the sugar on top.
-Now add the lukewarm milk (with the dissolved yeast, if applicable) and knead everything using the spiral dough hooks of your mixer.
+Now add the lukewarm milk and knead everything using the spiral dough hooks of your mixer.

-- After about 55 minutes, preheat your oven to 355 degrees Fahrenheit and prepare your baking pan by either greasing it or lining it with parchment paper.
+- After about 55 minutes, preheat your oven to 350 degrees Fahrenheit and prepare your baking pan by either greasing it or lining it with parchment paper.

-- Take the butter out of the fridge and cut it into small cubes.
-Use your fingers - or the top of a mixing spoon/ butter knife, for example - to make small, evenly placed dents into the top of the rolled out dough.
-Make sure to not poke through to the parchment paper!
+- For the topping, take the butter out of the fridge and cut it into small cubes.
+Use your fingers - or the handle of a wooden spoon or butter knife, for example - to make small, evenly placed dents into the top of the rolled out dough.
+Make sure to not poke through to the baking pan!
 Place the pieces of cold butter into the holes.
 Now sprinkle the top of the dough with sugar and sliced almonds.

 - Remove the cake from the oven and let it cool.
 Cut it into slices before serving.
 Enjoy!

-Nutrition Information:Yield: 15 Serving Size: 1
+Nutrition Information:Yield: 16 Serving Size: 1

 Amount Per Serving: Calories: 224Total Fat: 11gSaturated Fat: 5gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 29mgSodium: 71mgCarbohydrates: 27gFiber: 2gSugar: 8gProtein: 5g

 This nutritional information has been estimated by an online nutrition calculator.
 It should only be seen as a rough calculation and not a replacement for professional dietary advice.
 The exact values can vary depending on the specific ingredients used.